Business Days Calculator

 ACH transfers, settlements, and verification periods often move on weekdays only

-Legal and compliance deadlines
+formal and operations deadlines

 notice periods and response windows may exclude weekends but still need holiday review

-Support and project SLAs
+Support and project service timelines

 teams often promise turnaround within a number of working days